Skip to main content

 Size and Weight

-Although the coat of the polar bear appears to be white, its hairs are actually transparent and hollow inside.
+Although the fur of the polar bear appears to be white, its hairs are actually transparent and hollow inside.
 There is a good reason for this: The warmth of the sunlight can directly reach the skin.
-To clean their coat, polar bears simply wallow in the snow.
+To clean its fur, it simply wallow in the snow.

 Skin

 Surprise!
 The skin under their fur is black.
-This is because black retains heat best.
+The reason is that black holds onto heat the most effectively.

 Fat Layer